Cobb schools will 'pursue every option' to invite parents to graduations in July

 The Cobb County School District says its target date for graduation ceremonies in-person is late July, which will hopefully allow enough time for public health guidelines to permit students and families to attend.

-The district announced on Monday that in-person graduation ceremonies would be held, but only students would be allowed -- family and others would have to watch via livestream.
+The district announced Monday that in-person graduation ceremonies would be held, but only students would be allowed — family and others would have to watch via livestream.
 For now, that decision stands.

 On Friday, the district updated its initial announcement, saying staff are working with health officials to consider "every option to allow parents and graduates to celebrate together."